 Current Commission Chairman - District 3 Don Salter

 On Oct.
 14, 2014, the Department of Treasury RESTORE Act interim final rule became effective.
 In addition, the treasury released a guidance document and for processing grant funds associated with the direct component.
 The direct component funds are funds that will be received by Santa Rosa County directly from treasury based upon approval of Santa Rosa County's multiyear plan and corresponding grant requests.
-Santa Rosa County will accept grant proposals based upon the new guidance provided by the treasury from Jan.
-12 to April 3, 2015.
+The LRC is in the process of reviewing proposals for possible inclusion in a Multi-year Implementation Plan.

 Presentations to the Local RESTORE Council

-Implementation of federally approved marine, coastal or conservation management
+Implementation of a federally approved marine or coastal management plan

 Workforce development and job creation